-In July 2018 all Governors completed a self- evaluation form and at the beginning of the new term in September 2018, they also carried out a skills matrix assessment.
+In October 2019 all Governors completed a skills matrix assessment.
 Following this, they were satisfied that as a Governing Body, they have the skills necessary to carry out the function effectively.
 The Trustees also have access to Governance training through a SLA with Octavo.
+It was considered best practice that Directors be assigned specific duties, overseeing specific areas eg safeguarding or curriculum etc. Governors matched these link roles to the completed skills matrix.